dbos-inc/dbos-transact-py/dbos/_templates/hello/README.md

 # Welcome to DBOS!

-This is a sample app built with DBOS and FastAPI.
+This is a template app built with DBOS and FastAPI.
-It displays greetings to visitors and keeps track of how many times each visitor has been greeted.
 Check out the source code in `<app-name>/main.py`!

-### Running Locally
+### Getting Started

 To run this app locally, you need a Postgres database.
 If you have Docker, you can start one with: